Canpake/Canpake.github.io/uni/content/unity/_index.md

 Your AUGMENT gauge increases naturally over time, but you can raise it in 2 other ways:
 * Collecting the pickups from destroyed enemies
 * Getting close to enemy bullets without being hit, indicated by a small 'graze' icon

+### Survey?
+I'd like to do a user study of sorts where I record down people's thoughts on the game.
+If you have several minutes to spare, I'd really appreciate it if you could let me know how you found it!

+The link to the related survey for this game can be found [here](https://docs.google.com/forms/d/e/1FAIpQLScSIKR9M09_xqJSxgVmgm4Dxmqvy2-SpXYpjyEOLk0iPG_4Jg/viewform).